SimonRost/cs-learning-journey/README.md

 # 🎓 CS Learning Journey

-Welcome to my personal hub for all things related to my computer science journey.
-This repo is a living document of my path into tech — from self-taught fundamentals to hands-on projects, and eventually through formal CS studies starting Fall 2025.
+Welcome to my personal hub for everything related to my computer science journey.
+This repo is a living document of my path into tech — from self-taught fundamentals to hands-on projects, and eventually to formal CS studies starting in the fall of 2025.

 ---